wix-playground/dapperdox/README.md

 APIs.

-To do this, Swaggerly would be configured to pick up and serve additional documentation, written in HTML or Github Flavoured Markdown (support for which is currently incomplete).
+To do this, Swaggerly would be configured to pick up and serve additional documentation, written in HTML or Github Flavoured Markdown (styling support for which is currently incomplete).
 These documents are grouped under an application-specific `assets` directory.
-The structure of this assets directory is important, as it also allows you to override assets that are normally supplied by the chosen theme, and so must follow the structure set out in **Theme assets** above.
+The structure of this assets directory is important, as it also allows you to override assets that are normally supplied by the chosen theme, and so must follow the structure set out in the section called [Theme assets](#theme-assets).

-Custom documentation introduces a new directory to the assets structure: `assets/templates/guides/`.
+Custom documentation introduces a new directory into the assets structure, that of `assets/templates/guides/`.
 Under this directory is placed all the authored content you wish to publish.
 The content may be a `.tmpl` HTML template or a `.md` Github Flavoured Markdown file, and will be rendered within the common `theme name/templates/layout.tmpl` page template.

-Swaggerly will serve this content from the `/guides/` URL path, for example `http://localhost:3128/guides/my_example_page`.
+Swaggerly will serve this content from the `/guides/` URL path, for example `http://localhost:3123/guides/my_example_page`.

 #### Adding navigation